prathoseraaj/frontend-projects/README.md

 # Because Why Not?

-Welcome to many frontend projects where buttons do things and boxes look pretty.
+Welcome to many frontend projects where buttons do things and boxes look not pretty.
 No promises, but it might just work in most browsers (except that one).